EXPLAINER-How black boxes of crashed Indonesian jet will be handled

 Many historians attribute their invention to Australian scientist David Warren in the 1950s.
 They are mandatory.

-The aim is not to establish judicial liability, but to identify causes and help prevent future accidents.
+The aim is not to establish legal liability, but to identify causes and help prevent future accidents.

 HOW HAVE THEY EVOLVED?